Evie and the Birdman: Production

 The cast for the Bondi Pavilion show were Anthony Cogin as "Lester's father", Benj Daddario as "the Birdman", Ryan Desaunier, Amanda Dolby, Sam Moran, Emma Pask, Katrina Retallick as "Evelyn", Alyson Standen as "Miss Yahwhohow" and Alicia Wolfe.
 For the CD, the part of Miss Yahwhohow was sung by Bernadette Cogin.

-It was directed by Jacqueline Fallon, choreographed by Jacqueline Fallon and Leeanne Ashley.
-Produced by Caspian Productions via Richard Fallon and Mark Mooney.
+It was directed by Jacqueline Fallon and choreographed by Fallon and Leeanne Ashley.
+It was produced by Caspian Productions via Richard Fallon and Mark Mooney.